stfc/cloud-azimuth-user-docs/docs/index.md

 Access to an STFC Cloud OpenStack project is required to use Azimuth.

-You log in as you would normally to the STFC Cloud OpenStack interface, either using FedID or IAM authentication (IRIS-IAM or SKA-IAM).
+You log in as you would normally to the STFC Cloud OpenStack interface, either using FedID or IAM authentication.
 This will then take you to a screen where you select which of your projects you want to work in.

 A cloud project (or cloud tenancy) is an organizational unit in the cloud to which users are assigned.
 Users can be members of one or more projects.